Compare balance transfer credit cards

 How do balance transfer credit cards work?

-If you’re accepted for a balance transfer credit card, your new provider could pay off your old balance with the debt transferred to them.
-You could be charged a fee for making the switch – typically between 1% and 4% of the amount you’re moving across.
+You could be charged a fee for making the switch.
+The fee is typically between 2% and 4% of the amount you’re moving across.

-An interest-free balance transfer card works best if you can pay off the balance in full by the end of the 0% period, because after this the rate is likely to rocket.
-One way to do this is by dividing the outstanding debt by the number of months until the end of the deal, then pay that amount each month.
+An interest-free balance transfer card works best if you can pay off the balance in full by the end of the 0% period.
+After that, the interest rate will automatically go back to the standard rate.

-If you can’t afford to do this, you’ll still be expected to pay at least the minimum amount due each month.
+One way to do this is to divide the outstanding debt by the number of months until the end of the 0% deal, then repay that amount each month.
+If you can’t afford to do this, you’ll still be expected to make at least the minimum repayment due each month.
 If you don’t, you could lose your 0% rate and be charged a late payment or missed payment fee.

 If you still have an outstanding balance at the end of the interest-free period, you might be able to switch to another balance transfer card.